Faith and therapy,

 You shouldn’t have to choose

 Between therapy that skips your faith and spiritual care that skips the clinical work.
-Most Muslims end up translating between two providers who never talk to each other.

 What usually happens